aiven/devportal/docs/tutorials/anomaly-detection.rst

 Set up the IoT metrics streaming dataset
 ----------------------------------------

-This section enables you to create a stream of fake IoT data against an Aiven for Apache Kafka topic.
+This section enables you to create a continous stream of fake IoT data that will be pushed to an Aiven for Apache Kafka topic.

 Create an Aiven authentication token
 ''''''''''''''''''''''''''''''''''''

-The Aiven authentication token is needed to generate fake streaming IoT metric data against to an Aiven for Apache Kafka topic.
+You will use the Aiven authentication token to generate fake streaming IoT metric data against to the Aiven for Apache Kafka topic.
 To create an authentication token:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. Click the user icon in the top-right corner of the page.